 heycar editorial team

 - Good value in Zetec trim

 Not so great

 Prices, versions and specification

 "The Ford Ka+ reminds us of a sensible pair of school shoes.
 It's a sturdy, practical car that places value and everyday usability ahead of any pretensions about style or desirability.
 That makes it stand out in a crowded field of rivals that use bright colours, funky designs and special editions to disguise their cheap origins."

 That honesty has a certain appeal to it.
-Ford's smallest model doesn't pretend to be anything it's not, and by focusing on practicality, it ends up being more useable and spacious than most of its peers, at a lower price.
+Ford's smallest model doesn't pretend to be anything it's not, and by focusing on practicality, it ends up being more useable and spacious than most of its city car peers, at a lower price.
 You get a roomy cabin that can comfortably fit four adults, carry five when needed, plus a really big boot.

 There are smart storage solutions in the cabin, but even by low-class standards build quality is mediocre.
 You get a sea of unsightly textured grey dash plastics, only broken up by one or two splashes of glossy black trim.
 It feels flimsy and looks low-rent, especially in pre-facelift models, which feature a very dated dash layout.

 The Active model gets some off-road styling upgrades including roof rails, underbody protection and plastic wheel arch protectors, plus raised-up suspension, but it's all mouth and no trousers.
 A Fiat Panda 4x4 or Suzuki Ignis will both take you a lot further away from the safety of Tarmac than the front-wheel drive Ford.

 On the road though, the Ka+ is very pleasant to drive.
 Its suspension is soft enough to ride smoothly over lumps and bumps in the road without disturbing your passengers, but controlled enough to feel stable too.
 The steering is light but nicely weighted and confidence-inspiring, and it resists body roll surprisingly well.